ItsRamiz/eXplainableAI/README.md

 ## Feature 1: Customizable Agent Training with Reinforcement Learning

-The tool provides users the ability to train reinforcement learning agents using either predefined or fully customizable parameters, allowing for fine-tuned control over the training process.
+The tool provides users the ability to train reinforcement learning agents using either predefined or fully customizable parameters, allowing for fine-tuned control over the training process using the PPO (Proximal Policy Optimization) algorithm.
 Users can adjust the following parameters:

 - **Seed**: Initialize the training with a specific seed for reproducibility.
 - **Number of Processes**: Specify the number of parallel processes for faster training.